jgh/play-stretchy/README.md

 ```
 >install-es-plugins
 ```
 By default this  will install into the  plugins  subdirectory of  the  application's base  directory.
+Any plugin directories that are no  longer defined  in the build file  will be removed.
+To avoid having to download already installed plugins stretchy keeps track of the directories the plugins are installed into (in plugins/plugins.properties).

 ### Stage
 To stage  the  plugins
 ```
 >stage-es-plugins
 ```
 This  task  will  copy the plugins  to  the  target  directory.
+This should be run after the play stage task.
+The plugins will then be available when you run target/start.

 ### Dist
 To distribute  the  plugsins  with  the  dist zip.
 ```